 METROPOLIS: Urban Digital Twin

-An open urban digital twin platform for connecting city data, AI models, and planning workflows.
+An open, interoperable urban digital twin framework for integrating city data, deploying urban AI models, and supporting evidence-based planning.

 METROPOLIS: Urban Digital Twin